Benjamin Burge

 R v.
 EI (Inner London Crown Court)

-Rape and Sexual Assaults.
-Led junior in the trial of a local football coach who was convicted of 22 counts of sexual assault (one multiple) on seven of his teenage players.
-The evidence presented to the jury during the five-week case included the recordings from a three-day section 28 hearing in advance of the trial.
+Led junior in the case of a local football coach convicted of 22 counts of sexual assault on seven of his teenage players.
+The evidence presented to the jury during the five week trial included the recordings of a three-day section 28 hearing.
+The conviction resulted in a 15 year sentence and the imposition of a Sexual Harm Prevention Order.

 Read more >>